 How is TCOM’s curriculum formatted?

 TCOM uses a modified integrated systems approach.
-The body is divided into systems.
-Each system’s anatomy, physiology, pharmacology and other basic sciences are taught together to help students develop a more integrated understanding of its function.
+The curriculum is divided into systems.
+During year one, each system’s anatomy, physiology, pharmacology and other basic sciences are taught together to help students develop a more integrated understanding of its function.
 At the same time, students work individually and in groups on clinical topics relating to the system.
 Osteopathic clinical courses are also taught throughout the first two years.